 A therapist is a qualified mental health professional.
 They need to hold at least a master’s degree to perform.
 While they cannot prescribe medication, they have the ability to diagnose mental health disorders.
 They then reach out to medical physicians or psychiatrists to ensure treatment is proper for a particular client.

 If medication is necessary, they obtain it through the appropriate sources or direct a client to the right physician or psychiatrist for assistance.
 Many people turn to a therapist before seeing a psychiatrist.
 If they do know they need medication, however, a trip to a physician or psychiatrist is necessary before therapy.

-Deciding between psychiatrist vs. therapist is a personal choice and is often determinant upon the need for medication to treat a mental disorder.
+Deciding between a psychiatrist vs. a therapist is a personal choice and is often determinant of the need for medication to treat mental health issues.
 At Ranch Recovery PA, we offer many services for those struggling with mental health disorders, including addiction.
 We offer the following services for those dealing with substance abuse:

 - 12-Step Program